apache/nuttx/Documentation/reference/os/arch.rst

      which will be executed.
   :param rtcb: Refers to the running task which will be blocked.

-.. c:function:: void up_block_task(FAR struct tcb_s *tcb, tstate_t task_state)
+.. c:function:: void up_block_task(FAR struct tcb_s *rtcb)

-  The currently executing task at the head of the ready to run list must be stopped.
-Save its context and move it to the inactive list specified by task_state.
+  The currently executing task has already removed from ready-to-run list.
+  Save its context and switch to the next running task at the head of the ready-to-run list.

   This function is called only from the NuttX scheduling logic.
   Interrupts will always be disabled when this function is called.

-  :param tcb: Refers to a task in the ready-to-run list (normally
+  :param rtcb: Reference to the running task which is different to the
-     the task at the head of the list).
-It must be stopped, its context saved and moved into one of the waiting task lists.
-If it was the task at the head of the ready-to-run list, then a context switch to the new ready to run task must be performed.
-  :param task_state: Specifies which waiting task list should be
-     hold the blocked task TCB.
+     task (next running task) at the head of the list.

 .. c:function:: void up_release_pending(void)